Donna Brazile on campaign tell-all: 'I wanted the American people to see what happened'

 In an interview on Fox News' "Tucker Carlson Tonight," Brazile described her book as a "forensic examination" of the failures of the DNC and Hillary Clinton’s presidential campaign.

-“I wanted to write this book to tell my story,” Brazile told host Tucker Carlson.
-“I wanted the American people to see what happened.”
+"I wanted to write this book to tell my story," Brazile told host Tucker Carlson of her memoir, called "Hacks."
+"I wanted the American people to see what happened."

+During a wide-ranging interview, Brazile said she leaked questions at a Democratic primary town hall to members of Hillary Clinton’s campaign because she didn’t want the candidates to be "blindsided."

+"That’s the greatest spin I’ve ever heard" Carlson laughed in response.
+"I didn’t want them blindsided?
+That’s so good, you should do this for a living.
+That is hilarious."

+"Wikileaks sought to divide us," Brazile responded.
+"These were active measures where you got to see the things I gave to Hillary.
+You never got a chance to see the things I gave to [Sen.] Bernie [Sanders] or [former Maryland Gov.] Martin O’Malley."

-Previously released excerpts from Brazile’s book, “Hacks,” accused Clinton’s top male campaign staffers of sexist treatment.
-But on Wednesday night, Brazile ascribed her conflicts with campaign manager Robby Mook to “generational” differences.
+Previously released excerpts from Brazile's book accused Clinton's top male campaign staffers of sexist treatment.
+But on Wednesday night, Brazile ascribed her conflicts with campaign manager Robby Mook to "generational" differences.

 "Remember, I come from the old school," Brazile said.
 "I come from the school [where] you actually knock on doors, you talk to people, you try to get their support [and] then you try to get them out on Election Day.
 Robby comes from a school that is a lot different … they do algorithms, they do data modeling."

-Brazile called the Clinton campaign “condescending and dismissive” toward her.
+Brazile called the Clinton campaign "condescending and dismissive" toward her and complained that she didn't have total control of the party's resources.

 Another excerpt from Brazile’s book that has been made public accused her predecessor as DNC chair – Florida Rep. Debbie Wasserman Schultz – of indulging in costly perks, including a “chief of staff and a body woman,” even as the party wrestled with a cash crunch that left it dependent on the Clinton campaign.